EsupPortail/esup-otp-api/README.md

 ### Installation
 - git clone https://github.com/Hakall/esup-otp-api.git
 - npm install
-- change the fields values in esup.sample to your installation
+- change the fields values in esup.sample.json to your installation
-- rename esup.sample to esup.json
+- rename esup.sample.json to esup.json
 - node run

 esup-otp-api runs in http, if you want a secure mode you will need a reverse proxy.